-The Richmond Region has an extensive network of interstate highways, non-interstate expressways, U.S. and state highways, arterials, collectors and minor streets.
+Exhibit 4 shows the Richmond Region's extensive network of interstate highways, non-interstate expressways, U.S. and state highways, arterials, collectors, and minor streets.
 The highway network provides the basic framework for travel through and within the region.
 The network is capable of serving multiple modes of travel, ranging from trucks, passenger vehicles, transit, bicycle and pedestrian for movement of people and goods.